orey/papers/docs/articles/mbse-vs-ea.md

 As we can see in the table 2, we have 3 ways of modeling the full program: SysML, Archimate and a planning tool.

-The 3 metamodels not being integrated together, we may have problems at the "interfaces" of each domain.
+The 3 metamodels not being integrated together, we may have problems at the "interfaces" of each domain (see [later](#bridge) in the article).

 SysML proposes 9 kinds of diagrams and Archimate 13 basic viewpoints, what corresponds to approximately 22 types of diagrams.
 If we had 2 or 3 viewpoints for planning, we would end up with a solution presenting around 25 viewpoints.